kylechadha/portfolio-go/content/post/learning_to_learn.md

 ## #2 Watch Talks
 Alright, now we're getting up to some heavy hitters.
 Watching talks has been huge in my education as a coder, and it's without a doubt what propelled me from a mediocre developer to a competent one.
 Talks are amazing.
 They are free education.
 And best of all, they're bite sized.

 Pretty much every technology, tool, and subject matter area out there has it's own conference and meetups.
 Each year the community is going to push out (at least) 10-15 solid talks ranging from beginner "why do we use this and how does it work" to advanced "best practices using X".
 So when you want to learn something new ("Hrm, maybe I should use React on my next side project") the first thing you should do is watch a well thought out introductory talk on the subject.
 I tend to prefer something from the <a href="https://youtu.be/XxVg_s8xAms" target="_blank">guys who actually wrote it</a>.
-You'll get a high level but comprehensive overview of all the important questions on the subject in ~45 minutes: What problem does it hope to solve, how does it solve it, and how you can get started using it.
+You'll get a high level but comprehensive overview of all the important questions on the subject in ~45 minutes.

 Then, if you want to start using the technology in earnest, you work your way up the talk chain of complexity.
 The best is when you're stuck on something and you find a talk that addresses that problem space directly.
 But even if the talk has nothing to do with what you're working on, you'll be amazed at how much you learn about that technology (tips, tricks, pitfalls and patterns) by watching even tangential talks.
 Best of all, you learn what you _don't_ know, and that you might want to, by seeing other devs using the technology and sharing their experiences.

 I could harp on this forever, but it's really simple, watch a ton of talks.
 Watch 3-4 a week.
 You'll learn more in an hour than in a day of googling.

-Here's the best list I've found, it's a gold mine of conceptual knowledge: https://github.com/hellerve/programming-talks.
+Here's the best list I've found, it's a gold mine of knowledge: https://github.com/hellerve/programming-talks.

 ## #1 Follow your bliss
 I asked my friend <a href="https://twitter.com/caelestisca" target="_blank">@caelestisca</a> once for advice on how I should try to learn Go.
 She concluded her massive list of practical guidance with "As far as one [thing] being the MOST important, I am going to sound so hippie here, but follow your bliss, whatever gets your happy curious, follow it...".
-I think this is some of the best advice on software (and learning) I've ever received.
+I think this is some of the best advice on software (and learning) I've received.
 Let's take a minute to think about it.

 The easiest way to learn is to work on things that are naturally interesting to you.
 This matters more than everything else.
 If you are curious about something, it's going to make a lot more sense -- you're going to be able to get through it faster and much more easily connect it to your existing body of knowledge.
 When you're in this natural flow, your mind and body are in sync, and the return on your effort is huge.

 So when your curiosity gets piqued, even if it's unrelated to your work, explore it _aggressively_.
 Let yourself become obsessed with it, understand as much as possible, and follow it wherever it takes you.
 You almost certainly will end up in a rabbit hole, but it'll have been a wild ride and you'll be amazed at how often something you don't think directly relates to your work ultimately ends up teaching you something you use every day.

-So if you ever start to feel lost or are losing enthusiasm... all you have to do is step back and *follow your bliss*.

 Happy coding.